How to report and considerations for onward use of the data

 Producers must clearly explain the sources of data about sex or gender identity that they are using and how these data are collected.
 This applies to both survey and administrative data sources.
 Where producers do not have a clear understanding of how this information has been collected, this should be communicated transparently to users.
 Producers should also provide information about how responses such as ‘prefer not to say’ are treated in data processing.

-The quality and any limitations in the source data should be shared with users.
+The quality and any limitations of the source data should be shared with users.
 For surveys, this may include information on response rates, sample size, response bias and mode effect.
 For administrative data sources, this may include information on the potential sources of bias and error in administrative systems and how complete the data are.

-If changes have been made to the data collection, including the questions asked or the nature of the guidance provided, this should be explained clearly to users including information on any potential impact on comparability over time.
+If changes have been made to the data collection, including the questions asked or the nature of the guidance provided, this should be explained clearly to users, including information on any potential impact on comparability over time.

 Many surveys are weighted to increase the representativeness of the data as well as to mitigate the impact of non-response bias.
-Producers who are applying weights to their survey data should ensure that the concepts within the weighting data set and the survey data are aligned as far as possible.
+Producers who are applying weights to their survey data should ensure that the concepts within the weighting dataset and the survey data are aligned as far as possible.
 Producers should clearly explain the nature and the source of the data and the methodology used.

 Producers should carefully consider how they assure themselves of the quality of the statistics, particularly where questions are voluntary or there may be limited other sources of data to compare or triangulate with.
 Producers should clearly explain the extent and nature of any uncertainty in the statistics.